G20 wary of scaring markets, promises careful policy shift

 Beijing offered an early olive branch, removing a floor on the rates banks can charge clients for loans, which should reduce the cost of borrowing for companies and households.

-Japanese Finance Minister Taro Aso labelled that a step in the right direction.
+Japanese Finance Minister Taro Aso labeled that a step in the right direction.

 The G20 took the lead in the 2008-09 financial crisis and now faces a multi-speed global economy in which only the United States appears to be nearing a self-sustaining recovery.